bytecodealliance/regalloc2/doc/DESIGN.md

-For each of the preferred and non-preferred register sequences, we probe in an *offset* manner: we start at some index partway through the sequence, determined by some heuristic number that is random and well-dstributed.
+For each of the preferred and non-preferred register sequences, we probe in an *offset* manner: we start at some index partway through the sequence, determined by some heuristic number that is random and well-distributed.
 (In practice, we use the sum of the bundle index and the instruction index of the start of the first range in the bundle.)
 We then march through the sequence and wrap around, stopping before we hit our starting point again.